 While admittedly it’s not the most ‘fun’ or ‘exciting’ part of the planning process, it definitely carries the potential to make or break your photography.
-While no weddings are the same there a lot of similarities.
-As such timelines differ depending on whether a couple chooses to do a first look, has multiple locations for the ceremony and reception, or portraits, uniqueness, and whether you have budget/need for eight, nine, or ten hours of photography.
+While no weddings are the same there are a lot of similarities.
+As such timelines differ depending on whether a couple chooses to do a first look, has multiple locations for the ceremony and reception, or portraits, uniqueness, and whether you have a budget/need for eight, nine, or ten hours of photography.

 The timeline below is based on a 6 PM Ceremony timeframe (late spring, summer, and early fall) and includes a first look (which I encourage all my couples to do), more to come on why in a future blog post.